 Canmore experienced increased visitation to Quarry Lake in 2020, and parking demand exceeded the parking available.
 Spillover from the formal parking area affected Highway 742 and adjacent residential areas.
-Starting in 2021, visitors will be charged for parking at Quarry Lake to help manage demand and fund operating costs associated with extra washrooms and parking lot maintenance.
-To better manage spillover parking in neighborhoods, a Residential Parking Permit program will be available on the closest portions of roadway within the adjacent neighbourhoods of Peaks of Grassi and Rundleview.
+Pay parking is in effect at Quarry Lake to help manage demand and fund operating costs associated with extra washrooms and parking lot maintenance.
+To better manage spillover parking in neighborhoods, a Residential Parking Permit program is in effect on the closest portions of roadway within the adjacent neighbourhoods of Peaks of Grassi and Rundleview.

 To learn more about parking management in Canmore, please review Canmore's Parking Management Plan.

 An annual parking permit for Quarry Lake is available to each Canmore residential household address, one permit is available per household at no cost.
 Additional permits will be charged an administration fee of $20.
 Permits will be linked to vehicle license plates.

 To register for your Quarry Lake Parking Permit click here.

 For a step by step guide on how to apply/change/cancel your Quarry Lake Parking Permit pdf click here (1.17 MB) .

 Resident Parking Permits (RPP) are used to manage acute spillover issues in areas in close proximity to pay parking zones.
 The zones identified are intended to address these areas without overextending and creating additional management work for administration and hassle for residents.

 The neighbourhoods of Rundleview and Peaks of Grassi will have an RPP zone established.
 Residential Parking Permits can be applied for online with two free permits per household.
 Additional permits are $100.
 Areas may be expanded by resident request through a petition process if problems are identified outside of the RPP zones.

 To register for your Residential Parking Permit click here.